 Nicole (Odom) Reis [1994-98]: Assistant to the Director at RBC Dain Rauscher investment firm in Boston.
-Married to former UCLA soccer player Matt Reis, residing in Boston and expecting the couple's first child.
+Married to former UCLA soccer player Matt Reis, residing in Boston with a son, Jacob, who was born in June 2006.
 Played three seasons for the Orlando Wahoos and Akron Racers in the WPSL.